klen/knocker/README.md

     the id will be returned in callback

+All other headers which begin from `knocker-` prefix won't be sent to a target host but will be sent to a callback.

 ## Making a requests

 Let's imagine you have a Knockout Service is running behind the URL: https://knock.horneds.com